 Courses that carry the Global Cultures Flag increases your familiarity with cultural groups outside the United States.
 Courses with the Global Cultures Flag ask you to explore the practices, beliefs, and histories of at least one non-U.S. cultural group, past or present.
 These courses also encourage you to reflect on your own cultural experiences.

 For a class at UT to satisfy the Global Cultures Flag, it must meet the following definition:

-- At least one-third of the course grade must be based on content dealing with in-depth examination of the broader cultural context and perspectives of one or more non-U.S. communities, countries, or coherent regional groupings of countries, past or present.
+- At least one-third* of the course grade must be based on content dealing with an in-depth examination of the broader cultural context and perspectives of one or more non-U.S. communities, countries, or coherent regional groupings of countries, past or present.

 What is a Global Cultures Flag class like?